World Player X

 Former University of Wyoming football participant Ted Williams grips the hand of athletic director Tom Burman after Williams and the rest of the “Black 14” received a formal apology.
 “It became extremely emotional,” Kevin McKinney, a senior associate athletic director at Wyoming who helped arrange the weeklong event, instructed CNN.
 “I can most effectively believe that was something they wanted to pay attention to, and they hadn’t heard that for fifty years from the school.”

-Lionel Grimes, a member of the Black 14, referred to as it “mind-boggling.”
-“I by no means notion I’d see that happen on the University of Wyoming,” he informed local media.
+Lionel Grimes, a member of the Black 14, referred to it as “mind-boggling.”
+“I by no means notion I’d see that happen at the University of Wyoming,” he informed local media.
 “That’s all I ever desired turned into an apology,” Tony Gibson, another member, said.
 “That’s it.”
-It ‘ought to’ve been finished two decades ago’ The Black 14 spent their weekly meeting with college students and athletes on the university.
-They spoke in classrooms and a panel discussion approximately First Amendment rights and constitutional issues.
+It ought to’ve been finished two decades ago.
+The Black 14 spent their weekly meeting with college students and athletes at the university.
+They spoke in classrooms and had a panel discussion approximately First Amendment rights and constitutional issues.

 Share